C1rdec/Poe-Lurker/assets/CheatSheet.md

 - ***[Lurker Pro]*** `Ctrl-Shift-Click` on item: display "Item Lurker".
 - `Click` on Health Globe: go to your hideout, if there are no active trades.
 - `Ctrl-R`: show remaining monsters over Mana Globe.
-- `Click Mana Globe`: updates the program if there is a new update (icon will also show).
+- `Click Mana Globe`: updates the program if there is a new update (an update icon will be visible).